St Mary's Church, Ashwell, Hertfordshire: Bells and embroideries

 The church has six bells hanging in a 15th-century frame in the tower.
 The second bell, cast in 1694 by Charles Newman, is the oldest.
 The fifth was cast by Robert Taylor of St Neots in 1808.
 The remaining bells were cast by John Brian of Hartford between 1787 and 1817.
+With a tenor of 18 and three quarter hundredweight, the bells make up the heaviest ring of six bells in Hertfordshire.

 The embroideries displayed around the church include the reredos behind the altar in the Lady Chapel showing The Virgin and Child flanked by St James and St John the Baptist are by Percy Sheldrick (1890–1979) of Ashwell who worked as a master weaver and embroiderer at William Morris' Morris & Co. workshops at Merton Abbey Mills during the 1920s.
 His greatest work was 'The Passing of Venus' from a design by Pre-Raphaelite Brotherhood artist Edward Burne-Jones and which includes 18 life-size figures; it is now in Lansing Community College in Michigan.
 He left Merton Abbey Mills in 1939 and returned to Ashwell to work for an antique dealer.
 There, he acted as Verger at St Mary's.
 Sheldrick continued to embroider in his spare time and his work can be found in collections and institutions all round the world.